Social engineering attack

 Phishing vs. Spear Phishing: A Quick Comparison

-A fisherman casts a baited hook into a body of water in the hopes that passing fish will bite.
-Unlike cheap hooks, what is spear phishing attack can be likened to highly targeted fishing; the angler seeks out a specific fish to catch it with the spear.
+A fisherman casts a baited hook into the water, hoping fish will bite.
+Similarly, what is spear phishing attack is like highly targeted fishing, where the angler specifically aims for a certain fish using a spear.

-As a kind of social engineering, phishing involves sending out mass emails with the goal of deceiving recipients into giving sensitive information (such as passwords or account numbers) or clicking on harmful links that infect devices with malware.
-In phishing assaults, scammers aim for a wide audience, anticipating that only a small proportion of recipients will fall for their deceit.
+Phishing is a type of social engineering where scammers send mass emails to trick people into giving sensitive information, like passwords or account numbers, or clicking harmful links that can infect devices with malware.
+In phishing attacks, scammers try to reach a large number of people, hoping that a few will fall for the scam.

 Spear phishing vs phishing: Understand the Risks